synfinatic/netflow2ng/README.md

 ### Installing

  1. Make sure you have a recent version of go.
-I used 1.14.2.
-Older versions may have problems.
+I used v1.14.2.
+Older versions may have problems, but v1.13 should be OK?
  1. `git clone https://github.com/synfinatic/netflow2ng.git`
  1. `cd netflow2ng`
  1. `make`